kcaran/shaarli-plugin-colorscheme/README.md

 ## Activation
 If your Shaarli installation is recent enough to have the plugin administration page, you just need to go to the plugin administration page, check `colorscheme` and save.

-## Configure
-TBD: Add the ability to modify the default styles.

-TBD: The current plugin overrides the add-tag URL.
-I'm not sure if that is the desired effect.

 ## Update
-I you installed it through Git, run the following command from within this plugin's folder `plugins/colorscheme`:
+If you installed through Git, run the following command from within this plugin's folder `plugins/colorscheme`:

 ```shell
 git pull
 ```

-Otherwise, download the ZIP file again from Github and override existing files with new ones.
+Otherwise, download the ZIP file again from Github and override the existing files with the new ones.